Accelerated and Deep Expectation Maximization for One-Bit MIMO-OFDM Detection

 \subsection{Accelerated EM}

-The PG-EM resemblance revealed in the previous subsection opens new possibilities.
+The PG-EM relationship revealed in Section~\ref{sect:conv:insight} opens new possibilities.
 In first-order convex optimization, it is well known that the convergence of the PG method can be accelerated by applying extrapolation \cite{nesterov2007gradient,beck2009fast}.
 We can accelerate the EM method in the same manner.
 Consider the following modified EM method